dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 service : {}
 ```

-A service description that does not have any pubic methods is not very useful.
+A service description that does not have any public methods is not very useful.
 To add a public method, you can add a simple `ping` method:

 ```
 service : {